✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for WooCommerce

 Yes.
-SleekView reads from wc_orders, wc_order_addresses, wc_order_operational_data, and wc_orders_meta when HPOS is enabled (the default since WooCommerce 8.2).
-On legacy stores, SleekView reads from posts with the shop_order post type.
+SleekView reads wc_orders, wc_order_addresses, wc_order_operational_data, and wc_orders_meta when HPOS is enabled — the default since WooCommerce 8.2.
+On legacy stores it transparently switches to the shop_order post type and postmeta, so the same SleekView config works across both schemas without rewriting columns.

-Each plugin or table is one view, but views are switchable inside a single SleekView page.
-Build a tabbed setup with one tab per source: Orders, Products, Customers.
+Each table is one view, but views are switchable inside a single SleekView page.
+Build a tabbed setup with one tab per source — Orders from wc_orders, Products from the product post type, Customers from wc_customer_lookup.
+Or use a kanban view of orders grouped by status alongside the table.

-WooCommerce Subscriptions stores subscriptions as the shop_subscription post type (with optional custom tables in recent versions).
-SleekView reads the post type out of the box; the custom-table support depends on which Subscriptions version you run.
+WooCommerce Subscriptions stores subscriptions as the shop_subscription post type and, in recent versions, optional custom tables.
+SleekView reads the post type out of the box; the custom-table support depends on your Subscriptions version.
+Joining subscriptions to parent orders in one view is supported either way through the post-parent relationship.

 No — it's an additional admin surface.
-Default WooCommerce screens stay where they are.
-SleekView gives ops, finance, and support teams the row-level views they actually need without disturbing the merchant admin.
+Default WooCommerce screens stay where they are for merchants who like them.
+SleekView gives ops, finance, and support teams the row-level views they actually need without disturbing the merchant admin or rewriting workflows that already work.

 Pricing